threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 3. [Multi-Signature-Wallet](#multi-signature-wallet): learn how to view and manage Multi-Signature Wallets from your TFChain wallet
 4. [3Bot Records](#3bot-records): explains how to get, create new and manage existing 3Bot records
 5. [Atomic Swap Contacts](#atomic-swap-contracts): explains how to work with cross-chain atomic swaps, from a TFChain perspective, using your TFChain wallet
+6. [ERC20 Interaction](#erc20-interaction): send coins to an ERC20 address and register a TFT address as ERC20 Withdrawel addresses
-6. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network
+7. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network

 ### Client